Limi Valley Trek

 • Amazing Himalayan view of Mt.
 Saipal (7,031m), Mt.
 Api (7,132m), Mt.
 Kanjirowa (6,883m), Annapurna (8,091m) Massif, Mt.
 Kailash (6,638m) and many more

-While traversing through the pine, birch, oak and rhododendron forests, you might have glimpses of wild birds and animals.
-The common species of animals you come across are snow leopard and blue sheep.
+Limi Valley trek rewards you with an amazing variety of flora, and fauna and a captivating view of the Himalayas of Nepal and Tibet as well.
+While traversing through the pine, birch, oak, and rhododendron forests, you might have glimpses of wild birds and animals.
+The common species of animals you come across are snow leopards and blue sheep.

 Similarly, the stunning view of Mt.
 Saipal (7,031m), Mt.
 Api (7,132m), Mt.
 Kanjirowa (6,883m), Annapurna (8,091m) Massif, Mt.
 Kailash (6,638m) makes your trip more worth of visiting.